sinaiabbou/HW5_BasketballCourt/README.md

 ## Screenshots

-All mandatory screenshots are located in the **`images/`** folder:
+All mandatory screenshots are located in the **`Images/`** folder:

-- Overall view of the court
+- Overall view of the court from side and up
-- Close-up of hoop & net
+- Close-up of hoop
 - Basketball at center court

 ---